 He can't sit in front of a computer to screw around in his SquareSpace or WordPress account, changing themes and fonts.
 He can't complain about traffic and how slow restaurants servers are.

 All he had was a connection to the outside world.
-An editor who didn't see a prisoner but a writer.
-Fifteen with his editor via prison telephone.
+An editor who didn't see a prisoner but a writer; fifteen minutes with this editor via prison telephone.
 A grueling daily process that would break even the strongest of most entrepreneurs.
 He couldn't write down his feedback, he had to rely on his memory to help make his manuscript better.
 All he had was a typewriter to write his story from.